 The Mission of the Mayflower Council, BSA is to serve others by helping to instill values in young people and in other ways prepare them to make ethical choices over their lifetime in achieving their full potential.
 The values we strive to instill are based upon the Scout Oath and Scout Law.

 It is the purpose of the Mayflower Council to provide the program support needed by the volunteer leaders of the various Cub Scout packs, Boy Scout troops, Venture crews, Explorer posts and Learning for Life groups in the communities we serve in the MetroWest and South Shore areas.

 The Mayflower Council was established in 2017 and is a result of the consolidation of Scouting programming that has served Greater MetroWest and the South Shore areas of Massachusetts for over a century.
 Comprised of territory that was once part of the Algonquin, Norumbega, Knox Trail, Squanto, and Old Colony Councils, the Mayflower Council is rich with the traditions and history of generations of Scouts and Scouting families.

-- For a gift of $1,200 and above the donor will receive a wooden crafted Scouting Fleur-de-lis bowl w/ Scouting logo branded inside the bowl.
+- For a gift of $1,200 and above the donor will receive a wooden crafted Scouting fleur-de-lis bowl with the Mayflower Council Scouting logo branded inside the bowl.